Officer's report cites "suspicious circumstances," says Heacock failed field sobriety test.

 According to the police report, the officer met the driver at the driver’s side and immediately noticed that the driver’s trousers were lowered to mid-thigh.
 The driver repeatedly apologized for the indecency of the situation and suggested that if the officer would overlook his lewd behavior, the driver would drive directly home without further incident, the report states.

-Page 2 of 2 - While speaking with Heacock, the officer detected a strong oder of an alcoholic beverage and noticed that Heacock’s eyes were bloodshot and glassy.
+While speaking with Heacock, the officer detected a strong oder of an alcoholic beverage and noticed that Heacock’s eyes were bloodshot and glassy.

 According to the police report, the officer ordered Heacock to perform a series of field sobriety tests, which according to the police report, Heacock failed.
 Based on the circumstances, the officer states in the report, Heacock was placed under arrest for driving while intoxicated.
 The report said Heacock’s driver’s license was confiscated, and revoked.